 Simmons then commented on Clinton's scandal and his dissapointment when it was revealed that Monica Lewinsky was the mystery women and not someone like the actress from the AMC show "Mad Men".
 When you stop and revisit this moment in history, Simmons comments and humor hit the mark.

 Last Friday evening, the Verizon Center was brimming with higher expectations than in seasons past as they faced Philadelphia.
 The area appeared packed like never before for a pre-season game.
 It was apparent that the Caps have plenty to look forward to this season.
 The Caps won the game and showcased some of the young talent of the future with a big tough center in Beagle and a steady top blue line defenseman in Alzner.
-Do you know how to became search engine optimization specialist?
+Do you know how to buy cheap tickets for book of mormon.

 Beagle's size bodes well for the future.
 His style of play would create the perfect contrast to Backstrom.
 Federov doesn't have many years left and Beagle could fill a role not seen in a Caps uniform since Dale Hunter, but first he'll need to hone his face off and passing skills.
 If he could become a 15 goal and 50-65 assist center a season and play the PK, it would be create even more match up problems for teams in the future.
 Rebound goals would come as long as Beagle plays near the net.